 Note 2 - The domesticated version of the wolf, the dog, played an important role in the religious and ritual practices of early Frisians.
 Parallels with how the wolf was, and is, being associated with the Devil, the hound probably was an intermediary between the world of the living and the world of the dead too.
 Read our blog post How to bury your mother-in-law.

-Note 3 - If cultural and music festivals are your thing, you can combine hiking the Frisia Coast Trail with going to Festival Hongerige Wolf 'hungry wolf'.
-This festival takes place in the summer at the buurtschap 'hamlet' of Hongerige Wolf in the province of Groningen in the Netherlands.
-Close to the shores of the Wadden Sea.
+Note 3 – If cultural and music festivals are your thing, you can combine hiking the Frisia Coast Trail with going to festival Hongerige Wolf ‘hungry wolf’.
+This festival takes place in the summer at the buurtschap ‘hamlet’ of Hongerige Wolf in the province of Groningen in the Netherlands.
+With the shores of the Wadden Sea at walking distance.
 Experiencing the additional excitement in your tent at night with real wolves lurking around in the area.
-Buurtschap Hongerige Wolf received its name from an inn that supposedly used to be here.
+Buurtschap Hongerige Wolf received its name from an inn that supposedly used to be here along the canal.
 Where hungry labourers would fill their empty stomachs (Nazaten de Vries website).
-When walking the Frisia Coast Trail you'll pass Hongerige Wolf on a stone's throw away.
+When walking the Frisia Coast Trail you’ll pass the hamlet of Hongerige Wolf on a stone’s throw away.

 Note 4 - "I'm Winston Wolf.
 I solve problems. (...)
 And if self-preservation is an instinct you possess, you'd better fucking do it and do it quick," two quotes from the character Mr. Wolf in the movie Pulp Fiction (1994) played by Harvey Keitel.